Austin is a public servant, a lawyer, and a proud Cleveland native.

 As a public servant, Austin was instrumental in major wins for everyday Clevelanders.

-He helped pass the Residents First legislative crackdown on slumlords and out-of-state speculators, implemented the most progressive initiatives in Ohio to help close the gender and racial wage gap, brought to a close the first major update to the city’s zoning code in nearly a century, brought about Cleveland’s first-ever regulations for tobacco products and smoke shops, and set up systems to better hold companies accountable for stealing their employees’ wages.
+He helped pass the Residents First legislative crackdown on slumlords and out-of-state speculators, implemented the most progressive initiatives in Ohio to help close the gender and racial wage gap, brought to a close the first major update to the city’s zoning code in nearly a century, drafted some of Cleveland’s first-ever regulations for tobacco products and smoke shops, and set up systems to better hold companies accountable for stealing their employees’ wages.

 The highlight of Austin’s time in City Hall was his successful work to secure a Crime Gun Intelligence Center for Cleveland, where federal resources are dedicated tracking illegal firearms and taking them off the streets.